 Tim earned his Bachelor of Science degree from EIU in 1971 and Master of Science degree in 1972.
 He has been a principal with William Blair & Company, LLC since 1997.
 He is responsible for the finance and administrative areas of the firm including Financial Control, Human Resources, Office Services and the Business Information Center.
 Prior to joining William Blair & Company, Tim was a partner with Arthur Anderson in their Chicago office.
 He led Andersen's Capital Markets practice in the Central Region of the US and its Futures Industry practice in the US.
 In addition to his industry responsibilities in the US, Tim led projects sponsored by the World Bank to reform the financial markets system in Indonesia and investigate the possibility of creating a financial trading center in the Middle East.

 Tim currently serves as a member of the Board of Directors of Health Care Service Corporation, which is the holding company for Blue Cross Blue Shield of Illinois, Texas and New Mexico.
 He has chaired the Health Care Service Corporation board audit and governance committees, is a CPA and a member of the AICPA, Illinois CPA Society, and the Securities Industry and Financial Management Associations.
 Tim was most recently awarded the 2012 Louis V. Hencken Alumni Service Award.
-Tim is serving his fifth year on the Foundation Board of Directors.
+Tim is serving his sixth year on the Foundation Board of Directors.
 He is also serving on the Finance/Audit, Oversight & Outreach & Scholarships & Grants Committees.
 He formerly served as President, Vice President and Treasurer on the Executive Committee.
 In addition he has served on the Investment and Board Development Committees.

 Michael Cunningham - Marietta, Georgia